Kunduruharshika/SMS-SPAM-Classifier/README.md

 ## Documentation

-A detailed project report is available in the file:
+A detailed case study report is available:

-**SMS_Spam_Classifier_Case_Study_Harshika.docx**
+SMS_Spam_Classifier_Case_Study_Harshika.docx

-It walks through the full problem-solving process — from defining the problem and exploring the data to model building, evaluation, and final insights.
-This document highlights not only technical steps but also the reasoning and storytelling behind the decisions made.
+It covers the full workflow—from problem understanding and data exploration to modeling, evaluation, and insights.
+The report reflects both technical and storytelling skills.

 ---

 ## About Me

 I'm Harshika, a recent graduate with a strong interest in data analytics and natural language processing.
-I enjoy solving real-world problems using data and communicating insights in a structured, meaningful way.
+I enjoy solving practical problems using data and communicating insights in a clear and structured way.
+I'm currently looking for entry-level roles in data analytics.